-TO SUM UP Human activities have caused a rise in global temperatures of 1.0°C over the past 150 years.
+We chose to represent high confidence in attribution to climate change impacts.
+TO SUM UP Human activities have caused a 1.0°C rise in the global temperature over the past 150 years.
 Global warming is likely to reach 1.5°C between 2030 and 2052, if warming continues at the current rate.
-Our CO2 emissions will remain in the atmosphere for centuries to millennia, maintaining the warmer temperatures long after these emissions cease.
-Climate change manifests itself on two different time-scales affecting both short-term extreme weather events, as well as causing gradual, long-term changes, including sea level rise, melting of glaciers and ice sheets, and changes in biodiversity.
-The level of impact from climate change for a community depends not only on the rate and size of the physical changes in climate, but also on how exposed their location is and how vulnerable to the change they are.
-Adaptation is made more difficult because we can't predict exactly how the climate will change in a given place in future.
+Our CO2 emissions will remain in the atmosphere for centuries to millennia, maintaining the warmer temperatures long after these emissions were released.
+Climate change manifests itself on different timescales affecting both short-term extreme weather events, as well as causing gradual, long-term changes, including sea level rise, melting of glaciers and ice sheets, and changes in biodiversity.
+The impact of climate change on a community depends not only on the rate and size of the physical changes in climate, but also on how exposed their location is and how vulnerable to the change they are.
+Adaptation is made more difficult because we can't predict exactly how the climate will change in a given place in the future.

 SCHOOL ACTIVITY

-TASK It is stated that the global temperature has already increased by approximately 1.0°C. It says further that global warming is likely to reach 1.5°C between 2030 and 2052 if it continues to increase at the current rate.
+TASK The global temperature has already increased by approximately 1.0°C. In addition, global warming is likely to reach 1.5°C between 2030 and 2052 if it continues to increase at the current rate.

 Find out the current warming rate.